 Q: Do upgrades matter more than layout in Rancho Mission Viejo?

-When a buyer walks into a Rancho Mission Viejo home, they are not starting from zero.
-They are carrying mental comparisons from every home they have already toured in Sendero, Esencia, Rienda, or Gavilan.
-They are subconsciously asking one question immediately: Does this home feel better, worse, or equal to the others I’ve seen?
+When a buyer enters a Rancho Mission Viejo home, they carry comparisons from every home toured in Sendero, Esencia, Rienda, or Gavilan.
+They decide within two to three minutes whether a home deserves consideration.

 Natural Light Is the First Silent Evaluator